oxygenxml/web-author-sample-plugins/web-author-impose-ditamap/README.md

  - the DITA Map is called `UserManual.ditamap`
  - all topics are located under a `topics/` folder

-It can be modified to work with other project folder layouts.
+It can also be used if all the users work with a single DITA Map.

+To configure it, you should edit the the `web/config.js` file with the correct values.